tomthebarbarian/lhlinterviewscheduler/README.md

 # Features
 ## Creating a new appointment
-Here's the create a new appointment
+Here's how to create a new appointment

 Click an available spot, you may need to click on a day in the list of days to find one.

 A form should open up, enter the name of the person making the interview into the form

+####Mandatory:
-Mandatory: Click on a desired/available interviewer from the list.
+Click on a desired/available interviewer from the list.

 Click save, or cancel to back out